gabrielalarenas-cloud/field-stories-to-donor-updates/README.md

 # Field Stories to Donor Updates
 ## A responsible multilingual storytelling workflow for NGOs using ElevenLabs

 This repository is a lightweight proof of concept showing how NGOs could use ElevenLabs to transform consent-based field updates into timely, multilingual donor communications.
+I have use ElevenLab tools to create a short [demo video](https://www.youtube.com/watch?v=nmBTPjOhoRU) to demonstrate this specfic user case.

 The goal is not to automate human storytelling or fabricate emotional content.
 The goal is to design a human-in-the-loop workflow that helps NGOs transform raw field updates into clear, multilingual donor communications while reducing operational burden on field teams.